 Affordable Care Act 2.0 presents challenges to seamless transitions and health care coverage decision making, as did the 1.0 version, according to Nevada Insurance Commissioner Scott Kipper.

-He said, for example, a Nevada Insurance Department brochure to help business with Affordable Care Act (ACA) decision making during ACA 1.0 was “rendered useless” two days after it arrived due to a federal delay on applying the law to businesses years ago.
-He said now the 2.0 version again envisions changes to business application, but there’s still discussion inside the Beltway about holding off on them.
+He said, for example, a Nevada Insurance Department brochure to help business Affordable Care Act (ACA) decision making during ACA 1.0 was “rendered useless” two days after it arrived due to a federal delay on applying the law to businesses years ago.
+He said now the 2.0 version again envisions changes to business application, but there’s still discussion inside the beltway about holding off on them.